mozilla/mozdef-event-framework/docs/source/usage/deployment.rst

      7. Browse the filesystem, and select the "codepipeline-cf-template-codecommit-source.yml" CloudFormation template under the “templates” directory of the cloned and updated framework code.
 Assuming no syntax errors, click next.
      8. For the stack name, enter something descriptive, like: <project>-<service> (e.g., mozdef-ef-zoom, see the example image below for steps 8 through 12).
-     9. For stack parameters, enter the values decided in "Getting Started" Step 2.
+     9. For stack parameters, enter the values decided in :ref:`Getting Started` Step 2.
        * For service, enter your <service> name that you determined earlier.
        * For environment, choose “dev”, "staging", or "prod" according to the environment you are working out of.
        * In the TOKEN_ARN field, you'll need to enter your token arn to correctly map the IAM permissions for this resource.